Peer Health Exchange

-Peer Health Exchange is a 501(c)(3) health education organization based in Oakland, California.
+Peer Health Exchange is an American non-profit health education organization based in Oakland, California.
 The organization trains college student volunteers to teach skills-based health education in public high schools in low-income communities that lack comprehensive health education.
 The vision of Peer Health Exchange is that, one day, all teens will have the knowledge and skills to make healthy decisions, advancing health equity for teens in under-resourced communities.

 As of June 2021, the organization has nine communities with active volunteers, including Boston, New York City, Chicago, Los Angeles, San Francisco Bay Area, Denver, Dallas, Detroit and Stockton.

 Peer Health Exchange partners with Headspace (company) to provide a Mental health platform for US teens for free.

 Background

 Peer Health Exchange (PHE) works to provide this education in public high schools, specifically about sexual and health education.
 Their goal is to prevent growing trends in adolescents engaging in risky or harmful behavior in sexual and personal spheres of their lives.